projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/README.rst

 .. code-block:: none

-   $ sudo reboot
+   sudo reboot

 To check the status of this tool:

 .. code-block:: none

-   $ sudo crashlogctl is-active
+   sudo crashlogctl is-active

-It will show the status of the related services like:
+It will show the status of the related services.
+Example:

 .. code-block:: console